For SellersIndustry Guide

 Operational Excellence: The Foundation of Value

 • Strong Leadership and Staff: A competent, experienced, and stable management team, particularly a strong center director, is highly valued.
 Low staff turnover is a significant positive indicator, reflecting a positive work environment and reducing recruitment and training costs.
-Buyers will assess the quality of the teaching staff, their credentials, and their commitment to the center's philosophy.
+Buyers assess the quality of teaching staff, their credentials, and their commitment to the center's philosophy.

 Financial Health and Predictability: De-risking the Investment